1938 Dalfram dispute: "Pig Iron Bob" nickname

-Dispute end and aftermath
+End of dispute and aftermath

-On 21 January 1939 after 10 weeks and two days on strike the waterside workers at Port Kembla decided to load the pig iron "under protest".
+On 21 January 1939, after 10 weeks and two days on strike the waterside workers at Port Kembla decided to load the pig iron "under protest", with the understanding that no additional pig iron would be exported to Japan.

-The Lyons Government policy of appeasement of Japanese military aggression and opposition to the trade union bans on trade with Japan were not entirely unanimous.
+The Lyons government policy of appeasement of Japanese military aggression and opposition to the trade union bans on trade with Japan were not entirely unanimous.
 External Affairs minister Billy Hughes appears to have attempted to undermine the government policy according to at least one historian, who conjectures this may have been due to Hughes' past links with the Waterside Workers' Federation, being the first President of the union in 1902.
-The day after the workers at Port Kembla capitulated Billy Hughes delivered a vitriolic speech attacking Japanese militarism and its threat to Australia.
+On 22 January Billy Hughes delivered a vitriolic speech attacking Japanese militarism and its threat to Australia.

 On 24 January, Jim Healy met with Government representatives and received an unofficial assurance that no more pig-iron would be shipped to Japan, although it is debated to whether this was actually the case or that some shipments of scrap metal and pig iron were made.

 Melbourne waterside workers refused to load scrap iron on to a German ship in May 1938.
 The dispute brought together the Illawarra labour movement and elements of Sydney's Chinese immigrant community and contributed in a small way to the breakdown of the White Australia policy.
 Much more significantly, it heralded a rising militancy in Australia by the Waterside' Workers Federation and the union movement as World War II was about to unfold.

 Popular culture and remembrance

 A union song to commemorate the dispute was composed by Clem Parkinson in 1964 titled The Pig-Iron Song.

-In December 2006 the Illawarra Branch of the Society for the Study of Labour History erected a Plaque to commemorate the dispute, located near the Number 4 Jetty at Port Kembla where the Dalfram docked.
+In December 2006, the Illawarra Branch of the Society for the Study of Labour History erected a Plaque to commemorate the dispute, located near the Number 4 Jetty at Port Kembla where the Dalfram docked.
 Her Excellency Madam Fu Yng, the Chinese Ambassador, unveiled the Plaque.

-In 2013 Mike Donaldson and Nick Southall published Against fascism and war about the issue.

-In 2015 a feature-length film documentary was released called The Dalfram Dispute, 1938: Pig Iron Bob.
+In 2013, Mike Donaldson and Nick Southall published Against fascism and war about the issue.
+In 2015, a feature-length film documentary was released called The Dalfram Dispute, 1938: Pig Iron Bob.

 Contributors to the documentary included historians Stuart Macintyre, Les Louis, Glenn Mitchell, Drew Cottle, Greg Mallory and curator of the Nanjing Massacre Memorial Zhu ChengShan.

 The documentary was shortlisted for the 2015 NSW Premier's Multimedia History Prize.
 It was also a finalist in the 15th Screen Producers Association of Australia Awards for feature documentary.

-In July 2015 H.E.
-Ambassador Ma Zhaoxu of the Embassy of the People's Republic of China in Australia highlighted the Dalfram dispute as a remembered moment in the relationship between Australian and Chinese people when they stood together for common cause.
+In July 2015, ambassador to Australia Ma Zhaoxu of the People's Republic of China highlighted the Dalfram dispute as a remembered moment in the relationship between Australian and Chinese people when they stood together for common cause.